 For example, when you compare the type and amount of food that you’re eating to what is prescribed by a registered dietitian, it can lead to self-reflection and a desire to make positive changes.
 As this awareness increases, you’re likely to become a more intuitive eater who listens to the body rather than external cues.

-15. Teach healthy eating
+15. Teach nutritious eating

 When first implemented, a meal plan can be a very useful educational tool.
 For many of our clients this is the key meal plan benefit.